parmegv/leap_doc/docs/design/soledad.md

 Re-keying
 -----------

 Sometimes there is a need to change the `storage_secret`.
-Rather then re-encrypt every document, Soledad implements a system called "lazy revocation" where a new storage_secret is generated and used for all subsequent encryption.
-The old storage_secret is still retained and used when decrypting older documents that have not yet been re-encrypted with the new storage_secret.
+Rather then re-encrypt every document, Soledad implements a system called "lazy revocation" where a new `storage_secret` is generated and used for all subsequent encryption.
+The old `storage_secret` is still retained and used when decrypting older documents that have not yet been re-encrypted with the new `storage_secret`.

-    sol.change_passphrase('<new_passphrase>')

 Authentication
 -----------------------

 Unlike U1DB, Soledad only supports token authentication and does not support OAuth.
 Soledad itself does not handle authentication.
 Instead, this job is handled by a thin HTTP WSGI middleware layer running in front of the Soledad server daemon, which retrieves valid tokens from a certain shared database and compares with the user-provided token.
 How the session token is obtained is beyond the scope of Soledad.

-Recovery and bootstrap
+Bootstrap and recovery
 ------------------------------------------

-In order to bootstrap Soledad on a new device, or to recover data if all your devices have been wiped clean, the user has two options:

-1. password method: recover by specifying username and password.
-2. recovery code method: recover by specifying username and recovery code.

-This choice must be made in advance of attempting recovery (e.g. at some point after the user has Soledad successfully running on a device).
+Because documents stored on the server's database replica have their contents encrypted with keys based on the `storage_secret`, initial synchronizations of newly configured provider accounts are only possible if the secret is transferred from one device to another.
+Thus, installation of Soledad in a new device or account recovery after data loss is only possible if specific recovery data has previously been exported and either stored on the provider or imported on a new device.

+Soledad may export a recovery document containing recovery data, which may be password-encrypted and stored in the server, or stored in a safe environment in order to be later imported into a new Soledad installation.

-**Recovery code**
+**Recovery document**

-About the optional recovery code:

-* The recovery code should be randomly generated, at least 16 characters in length, and contain all lowercase letters (to make it sane to type into mobile devices).
-* The recovery code is not stored by Soledad.
-When the user needs to bootstrap a new device, a new code is generated.
-To be used for actual recovery, a user will need to record their recovery code by printing it out or writing it down.
-* The recovery code is independent of the password.
-In other words, if a recovery code is generated, then a user changes their password, the recovery code is still be sufficient to restore a user's account even if the user has lost the password.
-This feature is dependent on the server supporting a password reset token.
-Also, generating a new recovery code does not affect the password.
-* When a new recovery code is created, and new recovery document must be pushed to the recovery database.
-A code should not be shown to the user before this happens.
-* The recovery code expires when the recovery database record expires (see below).

-The purpose of the recovery code is to prevent a compromised or nefarious Soledad service provider from decrypting a user's storage.
-The benefit of a recovery code over the user password is that the password has a greater opportunity to be compromised by the server.
-Even if authentication is performed via Secure Remote Password, the server may still perform a brute force attack to derive the password.
+An example recovery document:

+    {
+        'storage_secrets': {
+            '<secret_id>': {
+                'kdf': 'scrypt',
+                'kdf_salt': '<b64 repr of salt>'
+                'kdf_length': <key length>
+                'cipher': 'aes256',
+                'length': <secret length>,
+                'secret': '<encrypted storage_secret>',
+            },
+        },
+        'kdf': 'scrypt',
+        'kdf_salt': '<b64 repr of salt>',
+        'kdf_length: <key length>,
+        '_mac_method': 'hmac',
+        '_mac': '<mac>'
+    }

+About these fields:

+* `secret_id`: a handle used to refer to a particular `storage_secret` and equal to `sha256(storage_secret)`.
+* `kdf`: the key derivation function to use.
+Only scrypt is currently supported.
+* `kdf_salt`: the salt used in the kdf.
+The salt for scrypt is not random, but encodes important parameters like the limits for time and memory.
+* `kdf_length`: the length of the derived key resulting from the kdf.
+* `length`: the length of the secret.
+* `secret`: the encrypted `storage_secret`.
+* `cipher`: what cipher to use to encrypt `secret`.
+It must match `kdf_length` (i.e. the length of the `derived_key`).
+* `_mac_method`: The method used to calculate the mac above (currently hmac).
+* `_mac`: Defined as `mac(doc_id|rev|ciphertext, document_secret)`.
+The purpose of this field is to prevent the server from tampering with the stored documents.

+Other fields we might want to include in the future:

+* `expires_on`: the month in which this recovery document should be purged from the database.
+The server may choose to purge documents before their expiration, but it should not let them linger after it.
+* `soledad`: the encrypted `soledad.json`, created by `sym_encrypt(cipher, contents(soledad.json), derived_key)` (base64 encoded).
+* `reset_token`: an optional encrypted password reset token, if supported by the server, created by `sym_encrypt(cipher, password_reset_token, derived_key)` (base64 encoded).
+The purpose of the reset token is to allow recovery using the recovery code even if the user has forgotten their password.
+It is only applicable if using recovery code method.

 **Recovery database**